amcharts/covid-charts/README.md

 No attribution to amCharts is required.

 We provide charts and data.
 We DO NOT provide hosting.
 So please, people, grab and put those charts on your own server.
-Don't load individual files or the whole example dashboard off our demo server.
+Or, if you're lazy, just drop the dashboard into a `<iframe>` or something :)

 ## Data
 ### Source